Seneca-Scholars/SS-Status-C6/status.md

+8-01-2025
+It was a relaxing friday this week.
+Our group was the first to talk with Wajiw about our idea, and after taking some good notes on our brainstorming my day kind of ended right there.
+We also listened to a presentation from UtmostU and it was nice to learn about some resources we have by being here.
+Our whole team meeting went well and I think we had a nice general conversation about what's upcoming.

 07-31-2025
 Today was stressful because of the presentation, especially because I joined my team late and wasn't there during the beginning of our project idea.
 I thinkit went well though so that's good!
 I also got one of the roles I want and even got picked to be a PM which is a pleasant surprise!
 I didn't do much for my personal project but I got some important brainstorming done on how to proceed.